ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 # LLM-Workflow Director Implementation Plan (Golang Version)

+## Progress Tracking
+- [x] Completed
+- [>] In Progress
+- [ ] Not Started

 ## Phase 0: Design and Documentation

-1. Architecture Overview
+- [x] 1.
+Architecture Overview
-   1.1.
+   - [x] 1.1.
 Create a high-level architecture diagram showing component interactions.
-   1.2.
+   - [x] 1.2.
 Document the role and responsibilities of each major component.
-   1.3.
+   - [x] 1.3.
 Describe the interaction between the main system and the LLM CLI microservice.

-2. Workflow Configuration
+- [x] 2.
+Workflow Configuration
-   2.1.
+   - [x] 2.1.
 Create a sample YAML configuration file demonstrating a typical workflow.
-   2.2.
+   - [x] 2.2.
 Document the structure and syntax of the workflow configuration.

-3. LLM Microservice API Specification
+- [x] 3.
+LLM Microservice API Specification
-   3.1.
+   - [x] 3.1.
 Define API endpoints for the LLM microservice.
-   3.2.
+   - [x] 3.2.
 Specify request and response formats for each endpoint.
-   3.3.
+   - [x] 3.3.
 Document error handling and status codes.

-4. Domain Model
+- [x] 4.
+Domain Model
-   4.1.
+   - [x] 4.1.
 Create a preliminary domain model outlining core entities and their relationships.
-   4.2.
+   - [x] 4.2.
 Document value objects and their usage in the system.

-5. State Management Strategy
+- [x] 5.
+State Management Strategy
-   5.1.
+   - [x] 5.1.
 Define the structure of the state data.
-   5.2.
+   - [x] 5.2.
 Outline how state will be persisted and retrieved using the vector database.
-   5.3.
+   - [x] 5.3.
 Document indexing strategies for efficient state retrieval.

-6. Error Handling and Logging Strategy
+- [x] 6.
+Error Handling and Logging Strategy
-   6.1.
+   - [x] 6.1.
 Define a comprehensive error handling approach across the system.
-   6.2.
+   - [x] 6.2.
 Specify logging levels and when they should be used.
-   6.3.
+   - [x] 6.3.
 Document how errors will be propagated and reported.

-7. Testing Strategy
+- [x] 7.
+Testing Strategy
-   7.1.
+   - [x] 7.1.
 Outline approaches for unit testing, integration testing, and end-to-end testing.
-   7.2.
+   - [x] 7.2.
 Document strategies for mocking the LLM microservice in tests.
-   7.3.
+   - [x] 7.3.
 Define code coverage goals and how they will be measured.

-8. Performance Considerations
+- [x] 8.
+Performance Considerations
-   8.1.
+   - [x] 8.1.
 Document initial thoughts on performance optimization for LLM interactions.
-   8.2.
+   - [x] 8.2.
 Outline strategies for optimizing vector database operations.
-   8.3.
+   - [x] 8.3.
 Define performance benchmarks and how they will be measured.

-9. Security Considerations
+- [x] 9.
+Security Considerations
-   9.1.
+   - [x] 9.1.
 Outline security measures for handling sensitive project information.
-   9.2.
+   - [x] 9.2.
 Document secure practices for managing API keys and other credentials.
-   9.3.
+   - [x] 9.3.
 Specify input validation and sanitization strategies.

-10. Deployment and Distribution Plan
+- [x] 10.
+Deployment and Distribution Plan
-    10.1.
+    - [x] 10.1.
 Define the process for packaging the system into a single binary.
-    10.2.
+    - [x] 10.2.
 Document any external dependencies and how they will be managed.
-    10.3.
+    - [x] 10.3.
 Outline the deployment process for different target platforms.

 ## Phase 1: Project Setup and Environment Configuration

-1. Project Setup and Environment Configuration
+- [>] 1.
+Project Setup and Environment Configuration
-   1.1.
+   - [x] 1.1.
 Set up a new Go project structure with appropriate directories (cmd, pkg, internal, etc.).
-   1.2.
+   - [x] 1.2.
 Initialize Go modules and set up dependency management.
-   1.3.
+   - [>] 1.3.
 Configure development tools (linters, formatters, etc.).
-   1.4.
+   - [ ] 1.4.
 Set up a CI/CD pipeline for automated testing and deployment.

 ## Phase 2: Core Components Implementation

-2. Core Components Implementation
+- [ ] 2.
+Core Components Implementation
-   2.1.
+   - [ ] 2.1.
 Implement the StateManager for project state management using Go's concurrency features.
-   2.2.
+   - [ ] 2.2.
 Develop the WorkflowDirector to orchestrate the workflow process.
-   2.3.
+   - [ ] 2.3.
 Create the ConstraintEngine for managing and enforcing workflow constraints.
-   2.4.
+   - [ ] 2.4.
 Implement the PriorityManager for determining task priorities.
-   2.5.
+   - [ ] 2.5.
 Develop the UserInteractionHandler for managing user inputs.

-3. LLM Integration and Microservice Architecture
+- [ ] 3.
+LLM Integration and Microservice Architecture
-   3.1.
+   - [ ] 3.1.
 Design and implement the LLM microservice API using a Go web framework (e.g., Gin or Echo).
-   3.2.
+   - [ ] 3.2.
 Develop a Go client for communicating with the LLM CLI microservice.
-   3.3.
+   - [ ] 3.3.
 Implement prompt templates and dynamic prompt generation based on project state.
-   3.4.
+   - [ ] 3.4.
 Create a caching system for LLM responses to optimize performance.
-   3.5.
+   - [ ] 3.5.
 Implement error handling, retry mechanisms, and logging for LLM interactions.
-   3.6.
+   - [ ] 3.6.
 Develop a tiered LLM approach for efficient task processing.

-4. Vector Database Integration
+- [ ] 4.
+Vector Database Integration
-   4.1.
+   - [ ] 4.1.
 Research and select an appropriate embedded vector database for Go.
-   4.2.
+   - [ ] 4.2.
 Implement the vector database integration for efficient information storage and retrieval.
-   4.3.
+   - [ ] 4.3.
 Develop indexing and search algorithms for the vector database.
-   4.4.
+   - [ ] 4.4.
 Create an abstraction layer for vector database operations.

-5. Workflow Configuration and Management
+- [ ] 5.
+Workflow Configuration and Management
-   5.1.
+   - [ ] 5.1.
 Design and implement a YAML-based workflow configuration system.
-   5.2.
+   - [ ] 5.2.
 Create a configuration loader and parser in Go.
-   5.3.
+   - [ ] 5.3.
 Implement validation for workflow configurations.
-   5.4.
+   - [ ] 5.4.
 Develop logic for workflow stage transitions and task management.

-6. Project Structure and Documentation
+- [ ] 6.
+Project Structure and Documentation
-   6.1.
+   - [ ] 6.1.
 Implement a standardized project structure generator.
-   6.2.
+   - [ ] 6.2.
 Create a system for programmatically generating and updating project documentation.
-   6.3.
+   - [ ] 6.3.
 Develop mechanisms for customizing the project structure within predefined limits.
-   6.4.
+   - [ ] 6.4.
 Implement auto-documentation features for Go code.

-7. Domain-Driven Design (DDD) and Test-Driven Development (TDD) Support 7.1.
+- [ ] 7.
+Domain-Driven Design (DDD) and Test-Driven Development (TDD) Support
+   - [ ] 7.1.
 Implement tools and utilities to support DDD practices.
-   7.2.
+   - [ ] 7.2.
 Develop features to guide the creation and refinement of domain models.
-   7.3.
+   - [ ] 7.3.
 Create utilities to support TDD practices, including test case generation and management.

-8. Command-Line Interface
+- [ ] 8.
+Command-Line Interface
-   8.1.
+   - [ ] 8.1.
 Design and implement a CLI using a Go CLI framework (e.g., cobra).
-   8.2.
+   - [ ] 8.2.
 Create commands for initiating workflows, generating documentation, and managing project structure.
-   8.3.
+   - [ ] 8.3.
 Implement logging and error reporting in the CLI.

-9. Testing and Quality Assurance
+- [ ] 9.
+Testing and Quality Assurance
-   9.1.
+   - [ ] 9.1.
 Develop a comprehensive test suite using Go's testing package.
-   9.2.
+   - [ ] 9.2.
 Implement unit tests for all major components.
-   9.3.
+   - [ ] 9.3.
 Create integration tests for workflow processes.
-   9.4.
+   - [ ] 9.4.
 Develop tests for LLM interactions using mock responses.
-   9.5.
+   - [ ] 9.5.
 Implement performance tests and benchmarks.

-10. Security Measures
+- [ ] 10.
+Security Measures
-    10.1.
+    - [ ] 10.1.
 Implement input validation and sanitization throughout the system.
-    10.2.
+    - [ ] 10.2.
 Develop secure handling of sensitive information in configurations.
-    10.3.
+    - [ ] 10.3.
 Implement secure communication between the main application and the LLM microservice.
-    10.4.
+    - [ ] 10.4.
 Conduct a security audit of the entire system.

-11. Performance Optimization
+- [ ] 11.
+Performance Optimization
-    11.1.
+    - [ ] 11.1.
 Conduct performance profiling of the entire system.
-    11.2.
+    - [ ] 11.2.
 Optimize LLM interactions and caching strategies.
-    11.3.
+    - [ ] 11.3.
 Implement efficient concurrent processing using Go's goroutines and channels.
-    11.4.
+    - [ ] 11.4.
 Optimize vector database operations for large-scale projects.

-12. Extensibility Features
+- [ ] 12.
+Extensibility Features
-    12.1.
+    - [ ] 12.1.
 Design and implement a plugin system for custom workflow stages and tasks.
-    12.2.
+    - [ ] 12.2.
 Create interfaces for integrating additional LLM models or services.
-    12.3.
+    - [ ] 12.3.
 Develop a system for custom constraint definitions.

-13. Deployment and Distribution
+- [ ] 13.
+Deployment and Distribution
-    13.1.
+    - [ ] 13.1.
 Set up cross-compilation for different target platforms.
-    13.2.
+    - [ ] 13.2.
 Create a single binary distribution package.
-    13.3.
+    - [ ] 13.3.
 Write installation and setup instructions.
-    13.4.
+    - [ ] 13.4.
 Prepare release notes and changelog for the initial version.

-14. Documentation
+- [ ] 14.
+Documentation
-    14.1.
+    - [ ] 14.1.
 Write comprehensive user documentation for the LLM-Workflow Director.
-    14.2.
+    - [ ] 14.2.
 Create developer documentation for extending the system.
-    14.3.
+    - [ ] 14.3.
 Document best practices for workflow configuration and LLM prompt engineering.
-    14.4.
+    - [ ] 14.4.
 Create tutorials and examples for common use cases.

-15. Integration with Development Workflows
+- [ ] 15.
+Integration with Development Workflows
-    15.1.
+    - [ ] 15.1.
 Develop Git hooks for project structure validation.
-    15.2.
+    - [ ] 15.2.
 Create integration points for continuous integration systems.
-    15.3.
+    - [ ] 15.3.
 Implement generation of configuration files for common development tools.

-16. Project Wrap-up and Handover
+- [ ] 16.
+Project Wrap-up and Handover
-    16.1.
+    - [ ] 16.1.
 Conduct a final review of all deliverables against the requirements.
-    16.2.
+    - [ ] 16.2.
 Address any remaining issues or discrepancies.
-    16.3.
+    - [ ] 16.3.
 Prepare a project handover document and final report.
-    16.4.
+    - [ ] 16.4.
 Conduct a retrospective to identify lessons learned and areas for improvement.

 Throughout the implementation process, maintain regular communication with stakeholders and conduct progress reviews.
 Adjust the plan as necessary based on feedback and any unforeseen challenges.
 Ensure that all components are developed with Go's best practices in mind, leveraging the language's strengths in concurrency, performance, and type safety.
 # Project Integrity System Implementation Plan